-If any lots remain unassigned after assigning to bidders the lots in their clock bids, then some exit bids may be selected as winning bids in addition to the clock bids made in the final clock round.
+If any lots remain unassigned after assigning to bidders the lots in their clock bids, then some exit bids may be selected as winning bids in addition to the clock bids made in the final round.
 Winning exit bids are selected with the objective of maximising the total value of all winning bids, subject to certain rules on when exit bids may be accepted (set out in detail subsequently).
-When a bidder wins an exit bid, it will pay forbe assigned the additional lots in the exit bid at the price specified in the exit bid, which will be at a price not exceedingcannot exceed the final clock prices of those lots.
+When a bidder wins an exit bid, it will pay for the additional lots at the price specified in the exit bid, which will be at a price not exceeding the final clock prices of those lots.

-If an exit bid is for two or more lots in a category, then it will not be sub-divided, and aso the bidder will receive all of these lots if that the exit bid wins.
+If an exit bid is for two or more lots in a category, then it will not be sub-divided, and a bidder will receive all of these lots if that exit bid wins.